sdk451/symbolic_ai/docs/stories/epic-1-story-3-secure-demo-execution.md

     - Enhanced test coverage with missing tests (isLoading prop, icon rendering)
     - Added missing icon mocks to vitest setup
     - All frontend tests now passing (54/54) with 100% success rate
+  - **2025-01-15**: Extended API endpoints for new demo types (Stories 1.5, 1.6, 1.7)
+    - Added demo-specific validation schemas for input/output data
+    - Implemented demo configuration registry with timeout and retry settings
+    - Enhanced webhook payloads with demo configuration metadata
+    - Updated all test suites to work with new demo types and validation
+    - Fixed Supabase mocking issues in integration tests
+    - All tests passing (73/73) with comprehensive coverage

 ### Status
-✅ Completed - All tasks done, tests cleaned up and fixed
+✅ Completed - All tasks done, API endpoints extended for new demo types, tests cleaned up and fixed

 ## QA Results